 In regard to Because of Winn-Dixie, the protagonist is ten years old.
 Since children tend to read-up (the protagonist will be 2 – 3 years older than the reader), the target audience is around 7 – 8 years old, placing it within this genre and possibly the younger end of middle grade.

-Middle grade books: The middle grader is between 8 and twelve years old.
-The middle-grader will go for stories that he can associate with and characters he can form a bond with.
+Middle grade books for the 8-12 year old group: The middle-grader will go for stories that he can associate with and characters he can form a bond with.
 The word count is usually a minimum of 20,000.

 As the child is able to comprehend more and is maturing, so should the stories.
 Stories and conflict can be more involved and you can now introduce more than one protagonist or point of view.
 This age group can also be introduced to science fiction, fantasy, and mysteries.